Abyssinian (1932)

 19th-century African Americans and a group of Ethiopian merchants were unwilling to accept racially segregated seating at the First Baptist Church of New York City and withdrew their membership forever.
 Determined to organize their church, they established themselves in a building in Harlem on Anthony Street (later Worth Street) called the Abyssinian Baptist Church.
 The name was inspired by the nation from which the merchants of Ethiopia had come, Abyssinia.

 The Reverend Thomas Paul, a minister from Boston, aided the new congregation in becoming organized as the First African American Baptist Church in New York.
 In 1856, the Rev. William Spellman began to serve as its pastor.
-During his tenure from 1856 to 1885, the membership increased to 1,600, and money was used to purchase of church building on Waverly Place.
+During his tenure from 1856 to 1885, the membership increased to 1,600, and money was used to purchase a church building on Waverly Place.
 Following Spellman's retirement, the Rev. Robert.
 D. Wynn of Norwich, Connecticut, came to serve the church.
 For 16 years, he led a congregation that continued to increase in numbers and gain more financial stability.
 Shortly after the turn of the century, The Rev. Dr. Charles Satchell Morris, who later became a missionary to South Africa, succeeded Robert Wynn as its minister.
 From 1902 until his health failed in 1908, Morris led brilliantly.

 The Waverly Place house of worship was sold, and a church and an apartment house on Fortieth Street were brought.
 In 1908, the Rev. Dr. Adam Clayton Powell, Sr., from Immanuel Baptist Church of New Haven, Connecticut, came as minister.
 By the spring of 1920, Abyssinian had purchased lots on 138th Street between Lenox and Seventh Avenues, where the groundbreaking for construction of the present Abyssinian structure took place on April 9, 1922.
 Adam Clayton Powell, Jr., succeeded his father at the Abyssinian Baptist Church, serving as pastor from 1937 until 1971.